tobiaskortus/covid19-search/processing/README.md

 **Fig 1:** Schematic visualization of the processing steps performed as well as the usage of additional datasources in order to create the data models.

+Due to the limited amount of information represented in each document which can be insufficient for the planned information retrieval tasks , expecially for more advanced metadata analysis such as the identification of the geographical locations involved in a paper, a vertical data integration is performed using the Global Research Identifier Dataset (GRID), the ISO 3166-1 country codes which are required for the visualization of the results in the frontend appliocation using the library amCharts and the CORD-19 metadata csv which contains some additional information on the data, such as urls.

+In a second step the preprocessed information is used in order to build the tree required data models containing a inverted index and document index and an metadata property graph.

 </br>

 ## CORD-19 Preprocessing

 ### Authors/ Insitutions Processing
 The raw information on the involved authors and institutions are extracted from the json file using the functionality implemented in the `DataLoader` class in `literature.py`.
-The raw information is further processed by multiple tasks which can be selected based on the desired data policy (keep all data, remove invalid data).
+The raw information is then further processed, as described in the following section, using multiple steps which can be selected based on the desired data policy (keep all data, remove invalid data).

-The authors which are each represented as a own object containing a first name, a list of middle names (can be empty) and a last name.
+The authors which are each represented as a own object containing a first name, a list of middle names (can be empty) and a last name are often in a bad shape and require some additional processing in order to remove invalid characters or remove faulty data instances.
 For the processing of the authors, which is performed in the `__parse_author` function, the following steps can be enabled:

-- **clean names (`__clean_name_part`):** removes all characters that are not valid in names (ISO basic Latin alphabet and '-' character)
+- **clean names (`__clean_name_part`):** removes all characters that are not valid in names (valid are hereby all ISO basic Latin alphabet and '-' characters)
 - **join + normalize names (`__join_name`):** combines the single components of the name into a single string and shortens the first and middle names to the following form if `normalize_names` is set to true: e.g. Stephen William Hawking &rightarrow; S. W. Hawking.
 This normalization can be used in order to match authors from the documents reference list.
 - **plausibility check (`__is_name`):** basic check whether the given name is plausible.
-The given name is invalid if the length of the last name is shorter than two characers, the first name does not contain any valid character or fist name is empty or whitespace.
+The given name is invalid if the length of the last name is shorter than two characers, the first name does not contain any valid character or the fist name is empty or contains only whitespaces.

-The extracted institution can be also further processed using the `__parse_institution` function either to check the plausibility of an insitution or to expand the data by the geographical location of the institution.
-The matching of the institutions both for the plausibility check and the location lookup the Global Research Identifier Database [2] and a list of ISO 3166-1 Codes [3] is used.
+The extracted institution can be also processed further using the `__parse_institution` function either to check the plausibility of an insitution or to expand the data by the geographical location of the institution.
+For the matching of the institutions both for the plausibility check and the location lookup the Global Research Identifier Database [2] and a list of ISO 3166-1 Codes [3] are used.
 In order to improve the matching rate of the institutions a partial fuzzy string matching technique using the [fuzzyset](https://github.com/axiak/fuzzyset/) python package is used.

 ### Document Preprocessing

-In order to provide a sufficient data model for the boolean information retrieval model several preprocessing steps are performend in order to minimize the required space and optimize the rate of matched documents by improving the quality of the queryable phrases.
+In order to provide a sufficient data model for the boolean information retrieval model several preprocessing steps are performend on the document text in order to minimize the required space and optimize the rate of matched documents by improving the quality of the queryable phrases.
 Therefore a number of various steps are performed on each section of the document (title, abstract body).
-The sections are each extracted from the json document using the functionality implemented in the `DataLoader` class in `literature.py`.
-The following preprocessing tasks were implemented as a pipeline (`preprocessing.py`) where the class `NLPPipeline` is used as a base processing block.
-For this block, additional modules that define an arbitrary type of processing step for the abstract `transform` function of the base class `NLPTrasformer`, can be registered.
+The sections are therefore extracted from the json document using the `get_section` function implemented in the `lierature.py`.

+The following preprocessing tasks is implemented as a pipeline (`preprocessing.py`) where the class `NLPPipeline` is used as a base processing container.
+For this container, additional modules that define an arbitrary type of processing step for the abstract `transform` function of the base class `NLPTrasformer`, can be registered.
+The following transformer blocks were implemented for processing the CORD-19 documents:

-- Transforming all characters to lowercase: `ToLowercase`
+- Changing all characters to lowercase: `ToLowercase`
 - Removing citations `CitationRemover`
 - Remove all content in brackets `ContentInBracketsRemover`
 - Tokenization `Tokenizer`